Last Updated on June 3, 2021 by Rat Race Running

 Think like a wise man but communicate in the language of the people.William Butler Yeats

-Because oftentimes, there is a mismatch between the vocabulary of the speaker and the listener.
+One fatal flaw that often causes miscommunication is the words used because oftentimes, there is a mismatch between the speaker’s vocabulary and the listener.

 Though they were written for the masses, most of these rules are not understandable to the common people.